bitwalker/exirc/README.md

 Then fetch it using `mix deps.get`.

-To use ExIrc, you need to start a new client process, and add event handlers.
+To use ExIRC, you need to start a new client process, and add event handlers.
 An example event handler module is located in `lib/exirc/example_handler.ex`. **The example handler is kept up to date with all events you can expect to receive from the client**.
-A simple module is defined below as an example of how you might use ExIrc in practice.
-ExampleHandler here is the one that comes bundled with ExIrc.
+A simple module is defined below as an example of how you might use ExIRC in practice.
+ExampleHandler here is the one that comes bundled with ExIRC.

 There is also a variety of examples in `examples`, the most up to date of which is `examples/bot`.